Unique-AG/ai/unique_sdk/README.md

 `limit` (max 1000) and `page` are optional for iterating over results.
 `chatOnly` Restricts the search exclusively to documents uploaded within the chat.
 `scopeIds` Specifies a collection of scope IDs to confine the search.
+`language` Optional.
+The language specification for full text search.
+`reranker` Optional.
+The reranker service to be used for re-ranking the search results.

 ```python
 search = unique_sdk.Search.create(